Computer history - 1976

 Intel introduced the 8085 processor in March 1976.

-Steve Wozniak designs the first Apple, the Apple I computer in 1976, later Wozniak and Steve Jobs co-founded Apple Computers on April Fools' Day.
+Steve Wozniak designed the first Apple, the Apple I computer, in 1976; later, Wozniak and Steve Jobs co-founded Apple Computers on April Fools' Day.

 The first 5.25-inch floppy disk was invented in 1976.